joes0451/ADev/ReadMe.txt

     reduce any slowdowns caused by long previous outputs.
     Improved PID logcat.
 Found out that the secound time you would run it, it wouldn't get any output, and fixed it.

+ADev-3.2.3:
+    Improved logcat and PID logcat, also works better with wireless debugging.

 I use it for all of my own development, and try to fix what issues I see,